 Investing in our common stock involves a number of significant risks.
 In addition to the other information contained in this prospectus and any accompanying prospectus supplement, you should consider carefully the following information before making an investment in our common stock.
-The risks set out below are not the only risks we face; however, they discuss the presently known principal risks of investing in our common stock.
+The risks set out below are not the only risks we face.
 Additional risks and uncertainties not presently known to us or not presently deemed material by us might also impair our operations and performance.
 If any of the following events occur, our business, financial condition and results of operations could be materially and adversely affected.
-In such case, our net asset value and the trading price of our common stock could decline, and you may lose part or all of your investment.
+In such case, our net asset value and the trading price of our common stock could decline, and you may lose all or part of your investment.